 Use Email Marketing

 We can't stress enough how valuable email marketing is.
-It has the highest return of all marketing tools.
+It has the highest return of all marketing and business analytics tools.
 It's a great way to send promotional messages to your customers or just remind them that you're around.
 It is also fairly low cost and easy to learn if you use an online email service.

 One of the best things you can do here is to invest in eCommerce marketing automation.
 It will let you send automatic emails to new leads and get them to shop sooner.
 It also lets you target different groups of customers with different messaging, improving the chance of a sale.

 Many brick-and-mortar businesses find it difficult to make any shifts to the online market.
 Growing your sales and competing requires you to put that aside and take advantage of new technologies.
-Try to stay current on industry trends and serve your customers marketing materials in the manner that they prefer.
+Try to stay current on industry trends and serve your customer's marketing materials in the manner that they prefer.

 You will also need to remember that not all marketing efforts will work, nor will they drive results right away.
 Feel free to try out different channels to see what works best for your business.
 You should also speak to your customers and see what they prefer.